 Academic Year Class

 Semester Odd/Even

 Course Title Course Code

 All Course Coordinators,

-Please inform the name(s) of UG students having less that 75% att endance (L+T+P) upto (as

-per academic calendar) in the course of which you are the coordinat or in Odd /Even Semester

-The information may please be sent to undersigned latest by In the proforma given below along

-with a photocopy of attendance record of entire class.
-If there is no s hort attendance case in your course, please write

-NIL in the proforma.
+Please inform the name(s) of UG students having less that 75% attendance (L+T+P) upto (as per academic calendar) in the course of which you are the coordinator in Odd /Even Semester The information may please be sent to undersigned latest by In the proforma given below along with a photocopy of attendance record of entire class.
+If there is no short attendance case in your course, please write NIL in the proforma.

-S. Student Name of Attendance Record (L+T+P) No. Enrolment / Roll Number Student Branch Classes Held Classes Attended Percentage of Attendance
+S. Student Nome of Branch Attendance Record (L+T+P) No. Enrolment / Roll Number Name of Student Classes Held Classes Attended Percentage of Attendance